danielcayer/F5-Symposium-2022-301a/docs/class8/module10/lab1.rst

 their central logging system, to be processed by their correlation software.
 They would like you to send mcpd informational messages (to external logging server(s)).

-Create a pool with the logging server(s).
+You will create a pool with the logging server(s).
 This will be the destination for high speed logging.
 You will be logging to **syslog\_ng** over TCP port **514**.
 You will be using a combination of an inband monitor and an active monitor to determine the log server's availability.
 This monitor will combination will reduce network activity and superfluous log messages to the syslog server.

-Configure the **Logging Pool**.

 Because the syslog server is using the TCP protocol, we can use inband monitors.

 Create an **inband** monitor named **syslog\_inband** and use the default configuration.

 Create an active **TCP** monitor named **syslog\_active** and set the **Up Interval** to **180** seconds.